bridgetownrb/streamlined/README.md

 bundle add streamlined
 ```

-(If you're using Bridgetown, it's bundled in for Bridgetown 1.4 or later.)
+(If you're using Bridgetown, it's bundled in for Bridgetown 1.4…coming soon)

 ## Usage

-...
+Docs forthcoming...

 ## Development